 BAN2401 Phase 2b clinical trial (NLT01767311) in early Alzheimer’s disease patients in the US, Canada, EU, Japan and South Korea is completed.

-The 18 months results of the BAN2401 Phase 2b-study in 856 early Alzheimer’ disease patients have been announced in 2018.
+The 18 months results of the BAN2401 Phase 2b study in 856 early Alzheimer’ disease patients have been announced in 2018.
 BAN2401 significantly slowed the rate of disease progression at the highest dose arm (10 mg/kg twice a month) compared to placebo.
 The effects of BAN2401 on clinical endpoints were supported by strong effects on amyloid PET as well as effects on several CSF biomarkers.
 Good tolerability was reported in the study with BAN2401.
 Please see the press releases from July 6, July 25 and October 25 for more information.
 Learn more about the Phase 2b study with BAN2401, summary.

 BioArctic’s partner Eisai is currently discussing the next steps for BAN2401 with regulatory authorities and preparing for further clinical studies.
 An open-label extension study for the participating patients in the Phase 2b clinical study was initiated late 2018.